 To deliver science-based, nutrition advice to help you live the healthiest, happiest, and most delicious life possible!

-Who Is Liz Pearson?
+Who Is Liz?

 I’m a registered dietitian with a passion for peanut butter sandwiches and an undying love for chocolate.
-I’ve been researching, speaking, and writing about nutrition for over 25 years.
-I live in Toronto and have two, wonderful daughters.
-I put great value on kindness, courage, and truth, as well as the ability to be silly and have fun.
+I’ve been researching, writing, and speaking about eating for optimal health for over 25 years.
+I have two wonderful daughters, love hiking outdoors, and playing hockey in the winter.
+Perhaps, most importantly, I never let a good dance song go to waste!

-Food & Mental Health – The Next Frontier
+The Next Frontier: Food & Mental Health

 Mental Health Training

 ✓ Emotion-Focused Therapy (York University, Les Greenberg, PhD)

 ✓ Emotion-Focused Family Therapy (Kindercare Psychology, Mirisse Foroughe, PhD)

 ✓ Cognitive Behavioral Therapy (University of Toronto, Noah Lazar, PhD)

 ✓ Mindfulness Based Stress Reduction (The Centre for Mindfulness Studies, Dianna Last)

 ✓ Self-Compassion & Emotional Resistance (Kristen Neff, PhD)

 ✓ Compassionate Inquiry (Gabor Maté, MD)

 ✓ Embodied Compassion (Joan Halifax, PhD)

 ✓ Working with Shame in Psychotherapy (Centre for MindBody Health, Les Greenberg, PhD/Shelley McMain, PhD/Shari Geller, PhD)

 ✓ Neurofeedback in Clinical Practice (Ed Hamlin, PhD)

 ✓ Next Level Practitioner Program (The National Institute for the Clinical Application of Behavioral Medicine)